 Day 13 - Fly Tromso to London

-The only time to go is during the summer when the ice has thawed, as many of these ports of call are inaccessible by sea for over 200 days of the year.
+The only time to visit the White Sea is during the summer when the ice has thawed, as many of these ports of call are inaccessible by sea for over 200 days of the year.

-As you would expect, the temperatures are quite cool even at the height of the summer, but with luck you will enjoy long hours of sunshine late into the night.
+As you would expect, the temperatures are quite cool even at the height of the summer.
 For any Arctic cruise, layers and thermals are essential, as well as good quality sunglasses, and high factor sunblock.
 This destination is all about the scenery and very appealing to photographers – remember to come well equipped as you are unlikely to be able to get everything you need locally.